swfischer/Kinetis-L-FreeRTOS-GCC/README.md

 In ./usb/*:

 * ported the Freescale CDC USB driver to the framework
-* trying to clean it up and make more sensible/usable
+* cleaned up the USB driver to make it more sensible/usable

 # Contact